GSA-TTS/identity-handbook/_articles/reporting-dashboard-architecture.md

 ### Frontend

 The [data.login.gov][data-login-gov] frontend, [18f/identity-reporting repo][frontend-repo],
-is served by Federalist.
+is served by Cloud.gov Pages.
 The code is a JavaScript-driven Single-Page App that dynamically loads data from our cloudfront distro.

 [data-login-gov]: https://data.login.gov